intel/ScalableVectorSearch/docs/cpp/internal/lib/saveload.rst

 The :cpp:class:`svs::lib::LoadContext` provides the working directory when loading.
 Together, these classes facilitate the generation of saved objects in a relocatable manner.

+Additionally, this example shows the definition of a ``check_load_compatibility`` method.
+This provides a way for the class to declare its compatibility with older serialization versions and will be called if provided.

 Implementing Contextual Saving and Loading
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^